 Your minimum liability coverage is designed primarily to protect the other driver in an accident where you are at fault.
 So how do you protect yourself and your investment in your vehicle?
 There are several ways.

-First, consider adding collision and comprehensive to your policy.
-Collision will help pay for damages to your own car following an accident, while comprehensive pays for damages from anything other than an accident, such as a tree hitting your car or a fire.
+First, consider adding both collision and comprehensive coverage to your policy.
+Collision will help pay for damages to your own car following an accident, while comprehensive pays for damages to your vehicle from anything other than an accident, such as a tree hitting your car or a fire.
 Both are considered part of a full coverage policy.

-You may get help paying for injuries in an at-fault accident if you have personal injury protection (PIP) or medical payments (medpay) coverage.
-In no-fault states, PIP coverage may be mandatory.
-Your insurer will likely also have other optional coverages, such as roadside assistance coverage, rideshare coverage and uninsured/underinsured motorist coverage.
+You may get help paying for your and your passengers’ injuries in an accident if you have personal injury protection (PIP) or medical payments (medpay) coverage.
+In no-fault states (and some tort states), PIP coverage may be mandatory.
+Your insurer will likely also have other optional coverages, such as roadside assistance coverage, rideshare coverage and uninsured/underinsured motorist coverage (which is required in some states).

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: